 Kelly Services: Q4 Earnings Snapshot

 TROY, Mich.
 (AP) — TROY, Mich.
-(AP) — Kelly Services Inc. (KELYA) on Thursday reported a fourth-quarter loss of $900,000, after reporting a profit in the same period a year earlier.
+(AP) — Kelly Services Inc. (KELYB) on Thursday reported a fourth-quarter loss of $900,000, after reporting a profit in the same period a year earlier.

 On a per-share basis, the Troy, Michigan-based company said it had a loss of 2 cents.
-Earnings, adjusted for one-time gains and costs, came to 18 cents per share.
+Earnings, adjusted for one-time gains and costs, were 18 cents per share.

 The staffing company posted revenue of $1.23 billion in the period.